wjensheng/grab/README.md

+# Grab AI for S.E.A. challenge - Safety
+Given the telematics data for each trip and the label if the trip is tagged as dangerous driving, derive a model that can detect dangerous driving trips.

+## Dataset
+The dataset can be found at https://www.aiforsea.com/safety.

+Given the telematics data for each trip and the label if the trip is tagged as dangerous driving, derive a model that can detect dangerous driving trips.

 ## Executive summary
 ### Process data
 First, I merged all sessions into a single `dataframe`.
 For each `bookingID` that has labels of both `safe` and `dangerous`, I removed the `safe` label.